 If the infection prevents you from running DDS and/or aswMBR please start a topic and make note of the situation, provide details of the computer's current symptoms and wait for a response.

 - Please backup your Registry with ERUNT, instructions in post #2 below.
-If you cannot use ERUNT please let us know in your first post so the responder can link you to a different backup utility.
+If you cannot use ERUNT or it doesn't support your operating system please let us know in your first post, which should include the DDS and aswMBR logs, so the responder can link you to a different backup utility.

-- Please do NOT turn off System Restore trying to remove an infection.
+- Please do not use System Restore trying to remove an infection.
 Doing so would only serve to destroy a known restore point (dirty or not) and won't remove the malware.
 Let your helper advise you as to when a System Restore flush is called for.

 - If one has already run tools/fixes before posting please inform your helper, so that s/he is aware changes may have been made to the system and why.
 Running fixes before being assisted can destroy evidence in an infection, leaving the malware difficult to detect.
 Please do not attempt to "do it yourself" while waiting for someone to respond to your topic.